 Best Pruning Methods

-The way you make your cuts counts when pruning roses, according to Better Homes & Gardens.
+The way you make your cuts counts when pruning roses.
 Angling your cut 45 degrees on the exterior of the cane, sloped down and away, allows the rose's natural sap to seal your cut while still allowing the cane to develop new growth.

-Location is important.
+Location of each cut is important.
 Cuts any closer to the bud may damage it.
 Cuts any higher may leave the plant vulnerable to pests.
 As far as checking for pests, you should make a point to check your roses yearly for winter pest damage.

 More on Pruning